Essential Bookkeeping Tips for Small Business Owners

 The ATO has rigid rules for bookkeeping; not adhering to them can lead to penalties.
 But when your books are up to date and accurate, they give you a clear picture of your income, expenses, and other financial details that help you meet ATO’s standards.

-Maximizing Deductions Through Detailed Record Keeping
+Maximising Deductions Through Detailed Record-keeping

 Did you know even little things like office supplies or business meals can be deductible?
 However, to claim them without any hiccups at the ATO end-of-year party—also known as “tax filing”—you need detailed records proving their legitimacy.